Last Updated on June 26, 2024 by Soumya

-So many amazing things to do in Mexico – I am almost always confused what to pick and what not to include in my Mexico bucket list.
-Do you feel the same too?
+There are so many amazing things to do in Mexico that I am almost always confused about what to include in my bucket list.
+Do you feel the same way?

-Mexico is an amazing travel destination for everyone.
-Whether you are a history buff, a culture seeker, an adventurer, a foodie, or a nature lover, Mexico has lots of fun things to do and see.
+Mexico is a fantastic travel destination for everyone.
+Whether you are a history buff, a culture seeker, an adventurer, a foodie, or a nature lover, there are lots of fun things to do and see in Mexico.

-Chichen Itza – The World Wonder, majestic pyramids of Teotihuacan, spectacular white sand beaches of Cancun, unique cenotes of the Yucatan Peninsula – Mexico is home to all these famous attractions and more.
-Oh, an how can I forget the iconic Mexico City that is literally dripping with history!
+Chichen Itza – the World Wonder, majestic pyramids of Teotihuacan, spectacular white sand beaches of Cancun, unique cenotes of the Yucatan Peninsula – Mexico is home to all these famous attractions and more.
+Oh, and how can I forget the iconic Mexico City that is literally dripping with history!

-With an endless list of fun activities and best things to do, Mexico makes for a wonderful getaway.
-Even if it is a short one.
+With an endless list of fun activities and the best things to do, Mexico makes for a wonderful getaway—even if it is a short one.

 In this ultimate Mexico travel bucket list, I have 35 top things to do in Mexico.
 Stuff that you really need to see and experience for yourself.
 35 Places to see in Mexico before you die!
 So, let’s get started.